-Accounts and other receivables consist of estimates of amounts due for commissions from Aramark, stadium event revenues from promoters, amounts due from ASM Global for prior years' Net Operating Income (NOI) shortfall, and amounts due for ticket revenues and rebates from the ticketing vendor.
+Accounts and other receivables consist of estimates of amounts due for commissions from Aramark, stadium event revenues from promoters, and amounts due for ticket revenues and shared fee revenue from the ticketing vendor.

 b.
 Lease receivable

 The Authority's lease receivable is measured at the present value of lease payments expected to be received during the lease term.
 Under some lease agreements, the Authority may receive variable lease payments that are dependent upon the lessee's revenue.
 The variable payments are recorded as an inflow of resources in the period the payment is received.